Buying a Home in a New York City New Development Vs. Old: Which is Better?

 A developer running out of money to complete a building is not unheard of.

-(Note, that while the Attorney General’s office confirms that a sponsor is not putting up a bond and that the offering plan and project description align, the AG’s office does not delve into whether or not a developer has adequate funding to complete its construction project, in order to give it the green light to move forward with building.)
+(Note that while the AGeneral'seneral’s office confirms that a sponsor is not putting up a bond and that the offering plan and project description aliAG'sthe AG’s office does not delve into whether or not a developer has adequate funding to complete its construction project, to give it the green light to move forward with building.)

-However, suing a developer who fails to deliver is rare because it is very difficult to do.
+However, using a developer who fails to deliver is rare because it is challenging.

-You may not get what's in the offering plan
+You may want what's in the offering plan.

 An offering plan consists of promises and sketches.
-That said, as previously mentioned, what’s rendered in the offering plan may not be what ultimately manifests come closing.
+That said, as previously what's, what’s rendered in the offering plan may not be what ultimately manifests come closing.

 Here are some red flags to look out for:

-- Contracts are often sold based off of the one completed (but unoccupied) apartment known as the “model unit.’
-Prospective buyers, ask how your unit will differ from the model unit?
+• Contracts are often sold based on one completed (but unoccupied) apartment known" as the “mod'modelt.’
+Prospective buyers, ask how your unit will differ from the model unit.

-- If, though still under construction, the building does have occupants, see if you can get some unvarnished feedback from them on both the strengths and flaws of the building and its management (try to intercept them in the common areas or walking in or out of the building).
+• If, though still under construction, the building does have occupants, see if you can get some objective feedback from them on both the strengths and flaws of the building and its management (try to intercept them in the common areas or walking in or out of the building).

-- Prior to closing, do a walk through and compile a “punch list” of all the issues that need to be repaired or resolved first.
+• Before closing, do a walk-through and compile a "punch list” of all the issues that must be repaired or resolved first.

-- This may sound wild, but it’s not uncommon for there to be a variation between the square footage cited for a unit in the offering plan and the actual dimensions.
-Below-board developers have been known to calculate external hallway space into a unit’s square footage—or measure the distance from external walls rather than interior ones.
-Be bold enough to ask how the square footage was calculated?
+• This may sound wild, but it's" not uncommon for a variation between the square footage cited for a unit in the offering plan and the actual dimensions.
+Below-board developers have been known to calculate external hallway space into a unit's square footage—or measure the distance from external walls rather than interior ones.
+Be bold enough to ask how the square footage was calculated.
 Note that some offering plans are candid in disclosing the possibility of a square-footage discrepancy—ranging as high as 10%.
 Bottom line: Do your math!

 It's not unusual for many buyers to forego an inspection with new construction, typically just walking through the unit with their broker and creating a "punch list" of items to be adjusted or repaired.